ctds-usyd/library-webscraping/_episodes/04-lxml.md

 Open the output in a spreadsheet program like Microsoft Excel.
 Can you identify any other quirks from the data?

 > ## Challenge: debug the issues
-> Your scraper might have reported:
+> Your scraper should have reported:
+>
 > * "Expected 1 link in the symbol column, got 0" in [2013](http://www.un.org/en/sc/documents/resolutions/2013.shtml);
 > * "Expected exactly 1 table, got 2" in [1964](http://www.un.org/en/sc/documents/resolutions/1964.shtml) and [1960](http://www.un.org/en/sc/documents/resolutions/1960.shtml); and
 > * "Expected some resolutions, got none" in [1959](http://www.un.org/en/sc/documents/resolutions/1964.shtml).